Earth and Planetary Science Letters

 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy.

 Loveless, John P. and Meade, Brendan J., "Partitioning of Localized and Diffuse Deformation in the Tibetan Plateau From Joint Inversions of Geologic and Geodetic Observations" (2011).
-Faculty Publications.
-9.
+Geosciences: Faculty Publications, Smith College, Northampton, MA.